open-resources/stats_bank/content/public/007.Inference for numerical data/Topic Outcome/openstat_q7_17/openstat_q7_17.md

         ans2:
           value: Not paired.
           feedback: Incorrect!
-      selected_scenario_part3: Determine the impact of a hydration campaign on water intake by comparing the intakes before and after the campaign.
+      selected_scenario_part3: Evaluate sleep quality improvements by comparing scores before and after using a new type of mattress for the same subjects.
       part3:
         ans1:
           value: Paired.